act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ## Assumptions

-- A 3:1 contrast difference, which is the minimum required to meet WCAG 2.0, between the colors of the link text and the non-link text is enough for [Success Criterion 1.4.1 Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html).
-This value is part of [technique G183](https://www.w3.org/WAI/WCAG21/Techniques/general/G183) but is not specified in the [1.4.1 success criterion](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html).
 - Any change in font is sufficiently distinguishable, and fonts are loaded when they are present.
 - The same foreground color and the same background color is used by all the visible text nodes of the _ancestor_ element that are not part of the target element, otherwise color can not be a distinguishing factor.
 - The same `box-shadow` is used by all the visible text nodes of the _ancestor_ element that are not part of the target element, otherwise `box-shadow` can not be a distinguishing factor.